bonvara/area-o-meter/README.md

 # Area-o-meter
-A test project.
+Test project.
 A library to calculate areas of geometric shapes.
 ## Use
 1. Download the wheel from "Releases": https://github.com/bonvara/area-o-meter/releases
 2. Install: